Seattle Brachial Plexus Injury Lawyers

 When the brachial plexus is damaged due to a birth injury and surgery is required, it often must be done shortly following the birth in order to repair the damage.
 Adults that are suffering from brachial plexus injuries should typically seek treatment six to seven months after the injury.
 After that time it's likely that the damage is permanent.
 In these cases, the pain can be debilitating, so pain medication will often be prescribed to help keep patients comfortable.

 It's true that brachial plexus injuries are often minor, but in other cases they can be severe and cause those suffering from it a significant loss of quality of life.
 If you or your infant is suffering from a brachial plexus injury, you may be entitled to seek compensation for the injury.
 Brachial plexus injury cases can be difficult to fight in court.
 They require a deep understanding of not only personal injury law, but also medical practices and procedures.
 At Hardwick & Pendergast, P.S., we are the Seattle birth injury attorneys that can help.
-We know just how devastating brachial plexus injuries can be, and we know how to fight them in court.
+We know just how devastating brachial plexus injuries (such as Klumpke's palsy and Erb's palsy) can be, and we know how to fight them in court.
 Don't wait another minute.
 Call us today toll-free at (888) 228-3860.